NGC 147 Corroborates the Break in the Stellar Mass-Stellar Metallicity Relation for Galaxies: Spatial Distributions of Stellar Population

 \subsection{Population Gradients}

-Taking the advantage of IFS data, we are able to study the spatial distribution of the stellar population in the innermost region for the first time.
+Taking the advantage of IFS data, we were able to study the spatial distribution of the stellar population in the innermost region for the first time.
 We measured the stellar population in each Voronoi cell (Section~\ref{subsubsec:spectrum_extraction}).
-Because the north pointing lacks reliable blue spectra below 4700 \AA, which are essential to determine the stellar population age, we excluded the north pointing for spatial distribution studies.
+Because the north pointing lacks reliable blue spectra below 4700 \AA, which are essential to determining the stellar population age, we excluded the north pointing for spatial distribution studies.

 Figure~\ref{fig:ssp_maps} shows the 2D maps and the radial trends for the SSP-equivalent stellar population age, [Fe/H] and [Mg/Fe].
 As demonstrated by \citet{Koleva2011}, the SSP-equivalent parameters are sufficient to recover the true population gradients.
 We calculated the galactocentric elliptical radius using the position angle and ellipticity in \citet{Crnojevic2014}.
-We fit a linear model to the gradients for age, [Fe/H], and [Mg/Fe], with the \texttt{emcee} MCMC sampler \citep{Foreman-Mackey2013}. \footnote{For each gradient, the initial parameters are obtained from $\chi^2$ minimization.
-Broad, uniform priors are used.
-We ran 5,000 steps with 32 walkers.
-Burn-in usually happens after around 40 steps, so the posteriors are well-constrained.} The uncertainties of each parameter are taken to be the asymmetric 68\% C.L.\ of the posteriors.
+We fit a linear model to the gradients for age, [Fe/H], and [Mg/Fe], with the \texttt{emcee} MCMC sampler \citep{Foreman-Mackey2013}. \footnote{For each gradient, the initial parameters were obtained from $\chi^2$ minimization.
+Broad, uniform priors were used.
+We ran 5000 steps with 32 walkers.
+Burn-in usually happened after around 40 steps, so the posteriors were well-constrained.} The uncertainties of each parameter were taken to be the asymmetric 68\% confidence level of the posteriors.